What is a Capsulectomy?

 Schedule a Consultation

-If you experienced complications after your breast augmentation procedure, it’s important to partner with a board certified plastic surgeon who can perform an effective capsulectomy and achieve your intended results.
+If you experienced complications after your breast augmentation procedure, it’s important to partner with a board-certified plastic surgeon who can perform an effective capsulectomy and achieve your intended results.
 To get started, contact our Reno office by calling or filling out our online form and meet with Dr. Janiga to discuss your options.